Is your content a mess?

 You’ll want to compile a list of URLs and put them in a spreadsheet.

-If you have a small site, you can do this manually, but otherwise I suggest you use software like Screaming Frog to generate a list.
+If you have a small site, you can do this manually, but otherwise, we suggest you use software like Screaming Frog to generate a list.

 The free version will crawl up to 500 links on a site, so as long as your site is small, you’ll be fine.
 Otherwise, you’ll want the premium version, which is worth the investment for any serious marketer.